 ApplyBoard’s Martin Basiri reflects on his immigrant-entrepreneur journey in Canada

 Martin Basiri arrived in Canada in 2010 from Iran, all set to study engineering at the University of Waterloo in Ontario.
 For several years now, he’s been making headlines as the CEO and co-founder of ApplyBoard, an international student Edtech platform based in Kitchener, ON.
-ApplyBoard is run by Martin and his brothers Meti and Massi.
+ApplyBoard is run by Martin Basiri and his brothers Meti Basiri and Massi Basiri.
 It is one of Canada’s fastest-growing tech businesses and helps international students navigate the application processes for thousands of schools across Canada, the United States, the United Kingdom, Australia, and Ireland.

 Martin delivered the keynote speech at the 2022 edition of our Immigrant Business Expo for aspiring immigrant entrepreneurs in Canada.
 He reflected on his story as a co-founder of ApplyBoard, the barriers he overcame, and the early days of his entrepreneurial journey before success came his way.
 The inspiring speaker also shared his advice for newcomers – international students and immigrants in Canada.